 Winter officially arrived last week, and I’m surrounded by a wonderland of snow and ice!
-This event called for something warm, cozy, and a little bit girly (ok, a lot girly)!
-The Victorian Blush muffler is all of these things, and is guaranteed to keep you warm when the temperatures start dropping.
+This event was the perfect opportunity to crochet something warm, cozy, and a little bit girly (ok, a lot girly)!
+The Victorian Blush muffler, better known as a cowl or neckwarmer, is all of these things, and is guaranteed to keep you warm when the temperatures start dropping.
 It was about 28 degrees Fahrenheit when I took this picture, and my neck stayed toasty warm, while the rest of me froze. 😉

 The details on this beautiful Victorian style neck warmer start at the back with the flower (the name of this cowl is actually inspired by a variety of peony!), then the sides are added one at a time.
 It is possible to make this longer if you wish, and I’ve included notes on how to do that, below.